-Want to know more about British life, our psyche and even our humour then watching some classic British films will certainly help.
-Here Sarra O’Donnell picks five British films that you have to watch.
+Want to know more about British life, our psyche and even our humour?
+Watching some classic British films will certainly help.
+Here is our pick of five British films that you have to watch.

 After the success of his film Four Weddings and a Funeral, writer and producer Richard Curtis captured the essence of being British in 1999’s Notting Hill.
 The quirky love story follows the romantic, but not always successful, pursuit of beautiful American actress Anna Scott (Julia Roberts) by goofy bookshop owner William Thacker (Hugh Grant).